 Cool off at the Tony Dapolito Center

-With all the recent buzz surrounding the newly reopened McCarren Park Pool, we started thinking about public pools in our own neighborhood.
-The first one that came to mind was the Tony Dapolito Center.
+Summer makes one think of our public pools and recreation centers (whether they’re open or not).
+The first one that came to mind was the Tony Dapolito Center, which opened on May 6, 1908.
 Located on 7th Avenue between Carmine and Clarkson Streets, this South Village recreation center is named after the late “Mayor of Greenwich Village,” Tony Dapolito.

 Mr. Dapolito’s parents, Nunzio and Jennie, Neapolitan immigrants, opened the famous Vesuvio Bakery (named for the Vesuvio volcano near Naples) at 160 Prince Street in 1920 shortly after Tony was born on Houston Street.
 According to Tony’s obituary in the New York Times, “The eldest of five boys, he was the first to be given the chore of delivering bread.
 He drove a horse-drawn bread wagon; the family did not have a truck until 1937.
 In 1946, he married Frances, a local girl, and they had one child, Jennie, who still lives in Manhattan.”
 Eventually, Tony took over ownership of Vesuvio Bakery, furthering his community involvement.